Ngadju language poster available at GALC $50 in acrylic, for wall or desk

-Ngadjumaya is a language of the Goldfields region of Western Australia.
-There are very few speakers and these people are now spread from the Kalgoorlie region through to Esperance.
+Ngadju is a language of the southern Goldfields region of Western Australia.
+There are very few speakers and these people are now spread across the Kalgoorlie region through to Esperance.
 Ngadju is centred around Norseman and east toward Balladonia.

-Some people may call the language Karlaaku or Ngajunka, and Ngajunkarra also appear to be an accepted version.
-Ngajumaya is a Pama-Nyungan language and appears to be of the Wati group of languages.
+Historical documents refer to the language as Karlaaku, Ngajunka or Ngajunkarra.
+Ngadju is a Pama-Nyungan language and appears to be of the Mirning/Ngadju family of languages.

 The AIATSIS code for Ngadju is A3.
 The AUSTLANG database comment: